 - Pulse until partially mashed (some will still be in halves); you don't want it mushy.

-- Stir dressing into the chickpea salad and refrigerate until ready to eat.
+- Stir the chickpea salad and refrigerate until ready to eat.

 - Using large hothouse tomatoes (firm and large), cut the top off the tomato